dpacassi/UltimateDrupalReference/README.md

 - [Views Conditional](https://www.drupal.org/project/views_conditional) - Views Conditional is a simple module that allows you to define conditionals (if xxx then yyy) with fields in views.
 - [Views Infinite Scroll](https://www.drupal.org/project/views_infinite_scroll) - Views infinite scroll allows you to load and display pages of any view inline, using AJAX (this has been called infinite scrolling, load more, autopaging, endless pages and more).
 - [Views Reference Field](https://www.drupal.org/project/viewsreference) - This field in conjunction with the Paragraphs module, makes for a very powerful content management system, allowing addition of just about any kind of content into an entity page.
+- [Views year filter](https://www.drupal.org/project/views_year_filter) - This module add the possibility to expose date/date time filter with year (format CCYY) instead of using full date (format CCYY-MM-DD HH:MM:SS) or offset from the current time.

 ## Themes